 Marketing Qualified Leads vs Sales Qualified Leads

-When utilizing marketing qualified leads, it’s important to make a distinction between sales qualified leads (SQLs).
+Whether you’re generating B2B leads or aged life insurance leads it’s important to make a distinction between sales qualified leads (SQLs).
 These two terms are often confused with each other, but the strategies you should take to nurture MQLs and SQLs are quite different.

 A sales-qualified lead is someone who’s shown immediate interest in purchasing from you.
 For example, someone who reached out to you to get more information about your products could be considered a SQL.
 Instead of marketing to them like you would a MQL, you should put them in contact with a sales representative to close the deal.

 How you define MQLs vs SQLs also depends on your unique business performance.
 Just understand that MQLs are leads that still need some nurturing before indicating they’re ready to make a purchase decision.